 - Deep-dive analytics

-Because of its robust built-in functionality, Joomla does have a steeper learning curve than WordPress so it'll require more time to set up.
-It also offers a smaller selection of themes and extensions than WordPress, which can limit your customization options.
+Because of its robust built-in functionality, Joomla does have a steeper learning curve than a CMS so it'll take more time to set up.
+It also offers a smaller selection of themes and extensions, which can limit your customization options.